Generic Name: metronidazole (MET-roe-NID-a-zole)

 - Metronidazole should be used with extreme caution in CHILDREN; safety and effectiveness in children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using metronidazole while you are pregnant.
-Do not use metronidazole in the first 3 months of pregnancy.
 Metronidazole is found in breast milk.
 Do not breast-feed while using metronidazole.

 Possible side effects of metronidazole: